 We know that it can be hard to keep track of everything, especially when you’re stressed out and worried about what might happen if you’re convicted of a DUI.
 That’s why we’re here to help.
 In this article, we’ll walk you through everything you need to know about DUI in the state of Indiana—from the penalties and fines, to how a DUI affects your driving record.

 However, if you have a prior DUI conviction on your record there are mandatory periods of incarceration.
-The penalties for a felony DUI vary based upon the facts of the case.
+The penalties for a felony DUI vary based on the facts of the case.
 The harshest penalty would be if someone died.
-That offense is a level 4 felony and has a maximum possible sentence of 12-years in jail.
+That offense is a level 4 felony and has a maximum possible sentence of 12 years in jail.
 The fine could be up to $10,000.00

 Consequences of a Misdemeanor DUI Conviction